Resolution Processes

 Track 1 applies when:

-• The alleged conduct meets the definition of Sexual Harassment as defined in Article VII.C of the Nondiscrimination Policy; and
+- The alleged conduct meets the definition of Sexual Harassment as defined in Article VB of the CSU Nondiscrimination Policy; and

-• Occurred in an education program or activity at the university, as defined in the section of the Nondiscrimination Policy titled, “Track 1: Federal Mandated Hearing Process.
-Prohibited Conduct Defined.”
+- Occurred in an education program or activity at the university, as defined in Section II.E. of the appendix to the CSU Nondiscrimination Policy titled, “Track 1: Federal Mandated Hearing Process.”

 Track 2 applies when: